Ruby

 Catching an Exception

-clause to any statement in Ruby – typically, it’s attached to begin
+rescue clause to any statement in Ruby – typically, it’s attached to begin:

 begin